TheNAPPLab/TheNAPPLab.github.io/_projects/dreamer.md

 last-updated: 2025-02-05
 ---

-## Nightmare Dreamer
+## Safe RL (Nightmare Dreamer)
-We present Nightmare Dreamer, a sample efficient, multi-agent approach to Safe RL, we learn a world model including safety constraints and use the model to learn both a safe policy and a control policy and in a hierarchical fashion use the model to look ahead to determine which policy to use this.
-Our technique archives zero costs while maximising possible rewards outperforming other model-free methods completely from image observation.
+Nightmare Dreamer is a sample efficient, multi-agent approach to Safe RL.
+We learn a world model including safety constraints and use the model to learn both a safe policy and a control policy and in a hierarchical fashion use the model to look ahead to determine which policy to use.
+Our technique archives zero costs while maximizing rewards outperforming other model-free methods completely from image observation.